Skip to main content

 - 'X-My-Header: true'

-If A provides external services with CLB directly connecting to Pods, handling requests from the public internet, and other traffic (like from cluster Pods or nodes) should not be allowed, configure the following policy:
+If A provides an external service with CLB directly connected to Pods (refer to Using LoadBalancer Direct Pod Mode Service), handling requests from the public internet while disallowing other traffic (e.g., from Pods or nodes within the cluster), configure the following policy:

 apiVersion: cilium.io/v2